 Betting trends are a formidable weapon in the arsenal of serious sports bettors.
-In short, these trends are large scale movements of betting action at sportsbooks and basically tell us what the general public is betting on at the moment.
+In short, these trends are large scale movements of betting action and basically tell us what the general public is betting on at the moment.
 They can be expressed in both percentages and actual numbers of bets.

 Wagering Websites for Following Trends